aashi-1926/snap-optimizer/README.md

 This project was developed using the **Cloudinary Transformations Skill** from the Cloudinary Skills Pack.

-The skill assisted during development by providing accurate Cloudinary transformation workflows for AI-powered image optimization.
+The Skills Pack helped integrate AI-powered Cloudinary transformations efficiently during development.

 Installed Skill: